-So, should you take distributions between ages 591⁄2 and 701⁄2, or take more than the RMD after age 701⁄2?
-Waiting to take distributions until age 701⁄2 generally is advantageous because of tax-deferred compounding.
+So, should you take distributions after age 591/2 but before RMDs apply, or take more than the RMD?
+Waiting as long as possible to take distributions generally is advantageous because of tax-deferred compounding.
 But a distribution (or larger distribution) in a year your tax rate is lower than usual may save tax.

-Be sure, however, to consider the lost future tax-deferred growth and, if applicable, whether the distribution could: 1) cause Social Security payments to become taxable, 2) increase income-based Medicare premiums and prescription drug charges, or 3) affect other tax breaks with income-based limits.
+Be sure, however, to consider the lost future tax-deferred growth and, if applicable, whether the distribution could: 1) cause Social Security payments to become taxable, 2) increase incomebased Medicare premiums and prescription drug charges, or 3) affect other tax breaks with income-based limits.

-Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT (see page 8), they are included in your MAGI.
+Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.